JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    ![theme directory location](theme-directory.png){width=299}

-3. In each theme file, `Color.kt` and `Theme.kt`, ensure that the package line refers to your package:
+3. In each theme file, `Color.kt` and `Theme.kt`, make sure that the package line refers to your package:

     ```kotlin